TruongKhang/cds-mvsnet/README.md

 # CDS-MVSNet
-This is an official implementation of our paper [Curvature-guided dynamic scale networks for multi-view stereo](https://arxiv.org/pdf/2112.05999.pdf).
+This is an official implementation of our paper [Curvature-guided dynamic scale networks for multi-view stereo](https://arxiv.org/pdf/2112.05999.pdf), which was accepted at ICLR 2022.

 We are on progress to optimize the code.
 Please keep update the latest release.